-Vijay Eswaran claims that Silence, when practiced diligently, can be a very powerful tool.
+Vijay Eswaran claims that Silence when practiced diligently, can be a very powerful tool.
 It is not oriented to any one religion, it is accepted universally and practiced by almost all faiths on the planet.

-Eventually it helps in becoming better at understanding who we are, what we are and in particular why we are here.
+Eventually, it helps in becoming better at understanding who we are, what we are, and in particular why we are here.
 This in turn will bring us to who we can be.

 About the Book –

 In the Sphere of silence is more than just goal setting, a common practice.
-Goals are moving targets and it changes as our ability to analyze and project grows.
+Goals are moving targets and it changes as our ability to analyze and the project grows.

-In this silent 1 hour retreat every day we don’t only set goals, we start with reflecting on yesterday, before setting goal for the day so that we can amend our act to make sure we accomplish any undone goals today.
+In this silent 1 hour retreat every day we don’t only set goals, we start with reflecting on yesterday, before setting goals for the day so that we can amend our act to make sure we accomplish any undone goals today.